Installation

 bwslc -h

-The help output should show the compiler version and flags such as -o, -metal, -hlsl, -glsl, -gles, -variant, and -dump-variant-space.
+The help output should show the compiler version and flags such as -o, -manifest, -watch, -metal, -hlsl, -glsl, -gles, -variant, -dump-variant-space, -errors-json, and -validation.

 WebAssembly Build